 - Jerkass: Chris.

-- Likes Older Women: Joe say that Olivia has a "sexy smart older woman thing going."
+- Likes Older Women: Joe says that Olivia has a "sexy smart older woman thing going."

-- Little People Are Surreal: Subverted.
+- Little People Are Surreal: Averted.
 Fin is really just a normal, fairly boring person who gets frustrated when people treat him as if he's unusual because of his dwarfism.

 - Lonely Together: The central theme of the film, as each of the characters is desperately lonely but in completely different ways.